Actress / Writer / Director

 Lemmons has also worked extensively as a mentor and educator, serving as a Film Independent board member for the past 15 years while regularly contributing to its Filmmaker Labs as a speaker and moderator.
 Guest teaching credits include Yale University, MIT, UCLA, USC, Los Angeles Film School and The University of Pristina Film School in Kosovo.
 In addition to attending New York University School of the Arts, UCLA and The New School of Social Research Film Program, Lemmons was awarded an Honorary Degree, Doctor of Humane Letters, from Salem State College in 1998.

-She is Associate Arts Professor in the Graduate Film Department at New York University's Tisch School of the Arts and is currently developing projects for HBO, ABC, and the Opera Theater of Saint Louis.
+She is an Associate Arts Professor in the Graduate Film Department at New York University's Tisch School of the Arts and is currently developing projects for HBO, ABC, and the Opera Theater of Saint Louis.